rossberg/camp/README.txt

   context menu.

 * Visualisations: Ctrl/Command-Y cycles through different visualisations of the track playing.
-Either Cover Art (default), Wave Form, Oscilloscope, or None.
+Either Cover Art (default), Spectrum Analyzer, Wave Form, Oscilloscope, or None.

 * Cover: Clicking on the cover art will zoom it into a pop-up.
 Click again to close.